SwathiR03/PianoinC/README.md

 # Piano
-Built on C, this virtual Piano consists of a single octave and allows all users to play and compose their own songs, saved as a .txt file.
+Built in C, this virtual Piano consists of a single octave and allows all users to play and compose their own songs and save it as a .txt file.

 # How to Run?
 * Download the zip file provided in the repository.